YutaGoto/JumpKingPlus.github.io/_posts/2023-01-24-the-new-workshop.md

 ### What does this even mean?

 As you might or might not know, I've been working for Nexile for a good while now.
-If this is all new for you, I recommend you to watch the following clip.
+If this is comes as a surprise for you, I recommend you to watch the following clip from the *Nexile Awards* of 2022.

 <div class="frame-container"><iframe width="560" height="315" src="https://www.youtube.com/embed/tAWlGysHZhE?clip=UgkxCJz6z98xU6O-d_c3nGDNOCtTuuyiXUlU&amp;clipt=EK6vCBiFxQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe></div>

-Even though it might sound like I've been working for just couple weeks since the reveal, I've actually been working with Nexile for what could be six months at this point and by the time this blogpost goes up, the new update will be released as a beta.
+Even though it might sound like I've been working for just couple weeks since the reveal, I've actually been working with Nexile for what could be six months more or less at this point and by the time this blog post goes up, the new update will be released as a public beta.

 ### What's this update?
 {: #update }